robert/robert.github.com/_posts/2018-08-31-how-to-build-a-tcp-proxy-2.md

 # 3. A closer look at the code

-Now that our DNS server is working, let's take a closer look at its code [TODO: link to code so can look side by side].
+Now that our DNS server is working, let's take a closer look at its code.
+You may find it useful to [open the code in GitHub](https://github.com/robert/how-to-build-a-tcp-proxy/blob/master/fake_dns_server.py).

 Our server watches all of the packets going through your laptop's wi-fi interface, and runs a callback function on those that look like DNS requests.
 The callback function builds a DNS response, and sends it back to your smartphone.